GoogleChrome/developer.chrome.com/site/en/blog/insider-april-2022/index.md

 ## Key upcoming changes

-One of the intents of this series is to give developers a heads up on upcoming key changes; things that are important for improving user experience and the platform’s capabilities.
+One of the intents of this series is to give developers a heads up on upcoming key changes; things that are important for improving user experience and the platform's capabilities.

 **User-Agent reduction**